 Because it was the only way I could emotionally survive the reality of absolutely no one wanting me.

 At that young age, lies and creativity were the only way I could cope with my shame.
 The anxiety I would get when I had to ask one of my classmates to sign a yearbook that was totally blank (except for a few signatures and notes from teachers) was too much.
-All I ever wanted was to be wanted, accepted, beautiful, impressive, and enough.
+All I ever wanted was to be wanted, accepted beautiful, cool, and enough.
 Five things that I never fully felt at home.

 This behavior continued in many different ways as I got older.
 And because deep down, I knew how fake I was, I lost all respect for myself (which eventually, led to self-hate).

-As long as you lack self-respect, you will never have respect for anyone who genuinely respects you.
-No matter how much you claim to want and deserve it.
+As long as you lack self-respect, you will never have respect for anyone who genuinely respects you – no matter how much you claim to want and deserve it.